Ph.D., Comparative Human Development

 Led bi-weekly discussion section of 20–25 students.
 Lectured one class of about 100 students.
 Assisted undergraduate students with ethnographic and life narrative research projects, and graded essay assignments.

-Research Assistant, Department of Comparative Human Development, University of Chicago
+Research Assistant, Departmental Self-Study, Department of Comparative Human Development, University of Chicago

 Collaborate with faculty and multiple offices throughout the university to collect information about the department, its faculty, and its students.
 Research the history of the department.
 Develop and administer a survey of current and former students.
 Analyze the survey data and communicate the findings back to department faculty.
 Assist in writing the final report.